 - The guidelines on integrated reporting from the International Integrated Reporting Council (IIRC);

-- The guidelines of the Global Reporting Initiative (GRI) standard version, under the “In accordance – Comprehensive” option, including the Oil & Gas sector supplement;
+- The guidelines of the Global Reporting Initiative (GRI), GRI Standards version, under the “In accordance – Comprehensive” option, including the Oil & Gas sector supplement;

-- The principles of inclusion, relevance and accountability of the stakeholders provided by the AccountAbility norm AA1000 AccountAbility Principles Standard (AA1000APS 2008);
+- The principles of inclusion, materiality, responsiveness and impact set in the AccountAbility norm AA1000 AccountAbility Principles Standard (AA1000AP 2018);

-- The Financial Stability Board’s (FSB) Task Force on Climate-related Financial Disclosure (TCFD) initiative, regarding the disclosure of the financial risks connected to climate change;
+- The recommendations of the Financial Stability Board's (FSB) Task Force on Climate-related Financial Disclosure (TCFD) regarding the disclosure of climaterelated financial risks;

 - The guidelines regarding the report of the non-financial information introduced by Decree-Law no. 89/2017 of July 28.

 Performance monitoring and verification

 At Galp, the monitoring of non-financial performance is a key management tool for achieving goals and targets, in order to reach operational excellence and ensure the license to operate.

 Performance evolution and the main key performance indicators (KPI) are monitored at Organization’s different levels, within the Sustainability Committee, the Health, Safety and Environment (HSE) Committees and the HSE Commissions and Sub-Commissions, and are reported to the Top Management on a quarterly basis.